lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

   of 1000 images are selected, the output can only have a maximum of 1% ambulances.
 Thus a BALANCE target of having 20% ambulances cannot be fulfilled.

 - **Too little samples to choose.**
   If the selection algorithm can only choose a small number of samples, it may not be possible to fulfil the objectives.
-You can solve this by increasing :code:`nSamples`.
+You can solve this by increasing :code:`n_samples`.

 Selection on object level
 -------------------------